 “I felt compelled to venture forth and explore the true face of the world.
 Leading a satisfying life of plenty had blinded many of us to the immense hardships beyond our borders”

 Werner Bischof was born in Switzerland.
-He studied photography with Hans Finsler in his native Zurich at the School for Arts and Crafts, then opened a photography and advertising studio.
+He studied photography with Hans Finsler in his native Zurich at the School for Arts and Crafts, and then opened a photography and advertising studio.
 In 1942, he became a freelancer for Du magazine, which published his first major photo essays in 1943.
-Bischof received international recognition after the publication of his 1945 reportage on the devastation caused by the World War II.
+Bischof received international recognition after the publication of his 1945 reportage on the devastation caused by World War II.